Dashboard

 Supporting DMARC

 An optional step to protect your sending domain is to use DMARC.
+As of May 2025 DMARC is a requirement if sending to over 5,000 recipients in a day to Gmail, Yahoo, or Outlook/Hotmail recipients.

 Configuring DMARC incorrectly will cause email delivery problems with modern email providers like Gmail.
 It is important to understand how to configure DMARC prior to enabling it.